SSantiagoDev/WPFImageAnimation/README.md

 # ImageAnimation

-A simple example to show how to animate an image in WPF.
+A simple example to show how to animate an image in WPF using a Storyboard.